 The huli huli chicken can be made the night before and allowed to marinate overnight.

-What to Serve with Huli Huli Chicken
+What to pair with the Best Huli Huli Chicken Recipe

 My favorite side to serve with Hawaiian huli huli chicken is steamed rice.
 The chicken is so flavorful that the rice offers a neutral, textural counterpart that sops up the delicious teriyaki sauce.